StanleyCooper/Flashcard-o-matic/README.md

 ## Deployment

-App has been deployed with Heroku and can be accessed [here](https://flash-o-matic.herokuapp.com/)
+App frontend has been deployed with Heroku and can be accessed [here](https://flash-o-matic.herokuapp.com/).
+Please note: API needs to be launched in order for app to be functional